|Probing for a Victim

 Your dedicated sectional probe should have

-are helpful for determining burial depth and measuring snow pits.
+for determining burial depth and measuring snow pits.

 Look for a simple assembly mechanism that locks